Northern Lights Conference: 1970-2023

 The Indianhead Conference operated as an eleven-member circuit for ten years before Northwood left to become members of the Lakeland Conference in 1980.
 Hurley joined the conference in 1986 after competing in the Michigan-based Gogebic Range Conference for the past six years.
+A year later, the Indianhead Conference briefly began sponsorship of football a few years after the former affiliation of its three football-playing members (the Top of Wisconsin Conference) ceased operations.
 In 1990, Ondossagon closed its doors and its district was split up among other area districts, decreasing the ledger to ten members.
 The Indianhead Conference operated at ten schools for nineteen years, including two years where Butternut and Glidden ran a cooperative athletic program from 2007 to 2009.
 This arrangement ended in 2009 when Glidden was merged with Park Falls of the Marawood Conference to form the new Chequamegon High School, and the new school inherited Park Falls' conference affiliation.
 Luther L. Wright High School in Ironwood crossed the Michigan-Wisconsin border to join the Indianhead Conference from the Michigan-based Western Peninsula Conference in 2010.
 Three years later, the Indianhead Conference acquired another cross-border member from Michigan: the Gogebic Miners (a cooperative between Bessemer Johnston and Wakefield-Marenisco).
 A twelfth school was added to the Indianhead Conference when Lac Courte Oreilles Ojibwe School in Hayward became members in 2021.
 After the exit of Gogebic and Ironwood Wright in 2022, the Indianhead Conference assumed its current lineup of ten schools.